iglibchuk-tricentis/cop-ai-simple-feedback-loop-to-fix-a-warning/README.md

 ## Constraints

-- Fix one warning at a time
-- One warning per PR
+- Small Steps: Fix one warning per PR
-- The agent does the heavy lifting
+- Persistent Process: Process File / Skill
+- Review: The Agent should review its own work
-- The agent does not occupy your main workspace
+- Background: The Agent does not occupy your main workspace (It is not working on your development environment / your branch)
-    - runs somehow in the background
-    - does not make changes in your current branch, where you are working on something else

 ## Possible Solutions